NFL UK Managing Director discusses American football in Parliament

 Members of the House of Commons and House of Lords were joined by associate members as Kirkwood discussed NFL UK’s work to develop the game across the country.

 2018 saw three sold-out NFL games staged at Wembley Stadium over consecutive weeks, and the 2019 NFL London Games Series will see four games played in the UK, including two at Wembley Stadium and two at Tottenham Hotspur’s new stadium.
 This will bring the total number of regular-season games played in London to 28 since the series began in 2007.

-Chairing the meeting was Member of Parliament for Glasgow South West and All-Party Parliamentary American Football Group Vice-Chair, Chris Stephens MP.
+Chairing the meeting was Member of Parliament for Glasgow South West and All-Party Parliamentary Group for American Football Vice-Chair, Chris Stephens MP.
 He said “Group Members were delighted to welcome Alistair to Parliament, and to hear more about the work that NFL UK are doing to develop the sport across the United Kingdom.